 each other 80,000 years ago.
 [R4]

-Stamps that looks like Paleontology related, but they are not
+Stamps that appear to be paleontology-related, but they are not

 |17.02.1998 "50 years since the War of Independence" [NP1]

-[NP1] In February 1998, Post Authority of Israel issued set of three stamps
+[NP1] In February 1998, Post Authority of Israel issued a set of three stamps

 "50 years since the War of Independence".

-The stamps issued in separate sheets and one common mini-sheet.
+The stamps were issued as separate sheets and in one common mini-sheet.

-These stamps represent the three battle fonts of Israel:
+These stamps represent the three battle fronts of Israel: